dotnet/dotNext/docs/features/threading/event.md

 ```

 `AsyncAutoResetEvent` respects the same fairness policy as well as other asynchronous locks.
 For `AsyncManualResetEvent` it is not relevant because all suspended waiters will be released when event occurred.

+## Synchronous wait
+The class exposes `Wait(TimeSpan)` blocking method that can be used by synchronous callers.
+The method allows to perform mixed synchronization for synchronous and asynchronous code at the same time.